Nitrokey/nitrokey-documentation/nitrokey3/faq.rst

 **Q:** What can I use the Nitrokey for?
    See the `frontpage`_ for an overview of supported use cases.

+**Q:** How can I check if my Nitrokey 3 is working?
+   On `WebAuthn.io`_ you can check various high-level functionalities, while `webautn.bin.coffee`_ provides good developer level details (technical) details.

 **Q:** What happens if I lose my device?
    When securing accounts using FIDO (two-factor authentication and passwordless login), you should configure another factor in your account as